Dougie Poynter: Other work

 Poynter won I'm a Celebrity...Get Me Out of Here! in 2011.

 Poynter wrote a children's book with McFly band-mate Tom Fletcher titled The Dinosaur that Pooped Christmas.
 It sold over 72,000 copies and became the most popular debut children's novel of 2012.
 The follow-up book titled The Dinosaur That Pooped A Planet was released the following year in August 2013.
 Poynter also wrote the children's book Plastic Sucks!: How YOU Can Reduce Single-Use Plastic and Save Our Planet (2019).

 Poynter is also an active participant of The 5 Gyres Institute and their mission to eradicate the pollution of plastic in the ocean.
 He supports the banning of microplastic materials across Europe, citing the serious detrimental impact of these substances on the marine environment as the reason of his disapproval.

 Poynter has also been part of charity endeavors alongside McFly.
 The band has raised money for causes such as Comic Relief, Children in Need, Live 8, Sport Relief, and Earth Hour.

 In addition to this, Poynter has founded various clothing lines.
 His skate clothing brand Zookie is still active under different ownership.
 He also owned and founded Saint Kidd, and Polonius, both of which are no longer trading.

 Personal life

 Poynter dated Frankie Bridge (née Sandford) of The Saturdays from 2008 to 2010.
 His relationship with fellow musician Ellie Goulding was confirmed in February 2014; the couple split in 2016.

-He has been in a relationship with actress Yasmeen Scott since 2021.
+He has been in a relationship with actress Yasmeen Scott since late 2021.

 He is related to Josh Franceschi, the lead singer of You Me at Six.